 This magical group of pixels depicts the ‘pied à terre’ apartment of Anki Linde and Pierre Saalburg, the husband and wife duo behind the innovative European architecture firm, LSL Architects.

-Intent on crafting every inch of the space, Linde and Saalburg completely refurbished this Parisian apartment-turned-showroom, down the custom furniture.
+Intent on crafting every inch of the space, Linde and Saalburg completely refurbished this Parisian apartment-turned-showroom, down to the custom furniture.
 While hiring LSL to refurbish my space would have been a teeny bit over budget, I knew that breaking down this inspiration from essence to practical guidelines could solve my Chinatown predicament.

 Months later, having made it to the other side of furniture-search-purgatory, I want to share the single tip I found most essential: build a single visual plane of low furniture to make your small space feel more expansive and harmonious.
 Let me explain.